 - Providing a minute book of all corporate documents.

-The fee for a typical start-up is $5,000 to $8,000 exclusive of costs which are typically $1,000.
+The fee for a typical start-up is $6,000 to $8,000 exclusive of costs which are typically $1,000.
+The fee for groups that qualify for the new 1023-EZ is $3,000.
 A fixed fee will be determined after consultation and is based on the nature of the proposed organization’s activities and our experience regarding the level of documentation and follow-up that will be required to obtain exemption.
 Certain activities increase the likelihood of IRS follow-up questions.
 These include, by way of example, schools, organizations with foreign activities, organizations basing their tax-exemption on novel or untested theories, and organizations with high compensation being paid to insiders.

 Frequently Asked Questions: